qperfect-io/qleo/docs/manual/noise.rst

 Check the documentation for each noise channel to understand the conditions that each parameter needs to fulfill for the noise channel to be valid.

 In MIMIQ, the most important distinction between noise channels is whether they are mixed-unitary or general Kraus channels.
-You can use :func:`~mimiqcircuits.krauschannel.ismixedunitary` to check if a channel is mixed unitary:
+You can use :func:`~qleo.krauschannel.ismixedunitary` to check if a channel is mixed unitary:

 .. doctest:: python